pandas-dev/pandas/doc/source/user_guide/indexing.rst

 Indexes are "mostly immutable", but it is possible to set and change their ``name`` attribute.
-You can use the ``rename``, ``set_names`` to set these attributes directly.
-They default to returning a copy; however, you can specify ``inplace=True`` to have the data change in place.
+You can use the ``rename``, ``set_names`` to set these attributes directly, and they default to returning a copy.

 See :ref:`Advanced Indexing <advanced>` for usage of MultiIndexes.